cardilloscreations/www-longtoothgamer/_posts/README.md

-# Notes on Blog Posts
+# Notes on Vlog Posts

 A collection of reminders when creating new posts.